-If Defence identifies potential risks to the national interest arising from the application, Defence will write to and give the applicant an opportunity to respond and present arguments.
+If Defence, as part of its preliminary assessment, identifies potential risks to Australia’s security, defence or international relations arising from a permit application, Defence will write to and give the applicant an opportunity to respond and provide any further information relevant to their application as part of the procedural fairness process.

-Any submissions from the applicant will be considered by Defence and, where the decision is referred to the Minister for Defence, will be provided as part of the advice to the Minister.
-Only the Minister for Defence can refuse or prohibit an export.
+Any submissions from the applicant will be considered by Defence and, where the application is referred to the Minister for Defence, will be provided as part of the advice to the Minister for consideration.
+Only the Minister for Defence can refuse to grant a permit or prohibit an export or other activity.

 Procedural fairness

-When Defence assesses that it would recommend to the Minister for Defence that an export or other activity should be refused or prohibited, a procedural fairness process is undertaken.
+When Defence assesses that it would recommend to the Minister for Defence that a permit should be refused to be granted, or an activity be prohibited, a procedural fairness process is undertaken.
 This enables the applicant to respond to Defence’s preliminary assessment.
 Procedural fairness requires a fair and proper process to be followed in making a decision.
 This means that:

 - there is an opportunity for applicants to make submissions in relation to the application before a decision is made, and to have them taken into consideration; and